-- Performance improvement plans are proven to work equally well.
-They have played a crucial role in monitoring situations such as employee promotions and dealing with issues between co-workers.
+- Performance improvement plans are proven to work equally well in monitoring employee promotions and dealing with issues between co-workers.

 - The appraisal review should be planned ahead of time, giving the employee and boss enough time to plan for it.